 A Christmas Carol, is a novella by Charles Dickens, first published in London in 1843.
 The treatment of the poor and the ability of a selfish man to redeem himself by transforming into a more sympathetic character are the key themes of the story.

 Why Athens Tip: Performed in Greek.
-English subtitles available daily.
+English subtitles available on Wednesday, Friday and Sunday.

 Find more events on in Athens.